Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 ## Content Guide Lines

-To ensure a high-quality and consistent documentation and to make it easier for readers to understand all content, we set some [content guide lines](content_rules.md).
+To ensure a high-quality and consistent documentation and to make it easier for readers to understand all content, we set some [Content rules](content_rules.md).
 Please follow these rules regarding markdown syntax and writing style when contributing!
 Furthermore, reviewing your changes take less time and your improvements appear faster on the official documentation.